-How To Say No To Others: The Only Guide You’ll Ever Need
+How To Say No To Others: Your Ultimate Guide

 Do you have difficulty saying no to other people?
 Do you know how to say no to others?

-I’ll admit it – I don’t like to say no. Whenever someone has a request, I’ll say yes where I can help it.
+I’ll admit it – I don’t like to say no. Whenever someone has a request, I’ll say yes if I can help it.
 Part of this is because I don’t like to leave people in the lurch.
 The other part comes from not wanting to disappoint others.
-And yet another part of me also feels saying no possibly means burning bridges with others, and I don’t want to jeopardize my relationships with them.
+And yet another part of me feels like saying no would mean possibly burning bridges, and I don’t want to jeopardize my relationship with others.

-Hence, I say yes where I can, and say no as less often as possible.
+Hence, I say yes whenever I can, and say no as little as possible.

-While saying yes seems like an easy answer for the reasons above, it’s not necessary the best answer all the time.
+While saying yes seems like an easy answer in many instances, it’s not necessarily the best answer all the time.

-Just like saying no has its implications, NOT saying no *has* implications too.
-Every time we say yes to something, we’re actually saying no to something else.
+Just like saying no has its implications (awkwardness, hurt feelings, and so on), saying yes has its implications too.
+Every time you say yes to something, you are actually saying no to something else.
 Think about it:

-- When you say yes to something you don’t enjoy, you say no to things that you love
+- When you say yes to something you don’t enjoy, you say no to the things you love

-- When you say yes to a job you don’t love, you say no to your dreams
+- When you say yes to a job you hate, you say no to your dreams

 - When you say yes to someone you don’t like, you say no to a fulfilling relationship